 If you are using tea tree oil for

-- skin allergies, 20% to 100% tea tree oil can be applied to the affected areas.
+- Skin allergies – 20% to 100% tea tree oil can be applied to the affected areas.

-- vaginal infections, 20% tea tree oil can be applied for 24 hours using a soaked tampon.
+- Vaginal infections – 20% tea tree oil can be applied for 24 hours using a soaked tampon.

-And we say this again, never take tea tree oil orally.
+Remember, never take tea tree oil orally.

 Safety During Pregnancy Or Breastfeeding

-Interactions With Drugs
+Interactions With Drugs And Herbal Supplements

 Latest posts by Ravi Teja Tadimalla (see all)